rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 <br>

 **PRINT_START** will home and the level the gantry, perform a heatsoak*, then G3201 with Adaptive Mesh*, and lastly bring the hotend to temperature and execute a purge line from the front left across X-axis to check/verify easily.
 The purge line extrusion rate will be calculated by using the [nozzle_diameter] value.
-After the purge line is complete, a simple line-based pressure advance proof will follow. *The heatsoak cycle can be terminated early by either selecting RUSUME or by executing the WAIT_QUIT macro.
+After the purge line is complete, a simple line-based pressure advance proof will follow. *The heatsoak cycle can be terminated early by either selecting RESUME or by executing the WAIT_QUIT macro.
 The G3201 command does similar to G32 but adds adaptive mesh application.*

 -SuperSlicer's start print gcode should contain the following: